Festive French seats are live for travel between Dec 14 to early Jan* – book in advance to save! Ho, ho, gooo…

 Trenitalia is the national railway company of Italy, with a fleet including high-speed trains (Frecciarossa, Frecciargento and Frecciabianca), Intercity and Intercity night trains and regional trains.
 Trenitalia offers discounts and special promotions on selected routes, two types of discounted tickets for young people under 30 and people over 60.

-Frecciarossa, Italo, ICE and Intercity classes from Schwarzach-St. Veit to Rome
+What Frecciarossa, Italo, Eurocity and Intercity classes are there from Schwarzach-St. Veit to Rome?

-Compare the different travel classes offered by Frecciarossa, Italo, ICE and Intercity when travelling from Schwarzach-St. Veit to Rome.
+Compare the different travel classes offered by Frecciarossa, Italo, Eurocity and Intercity when travelling from Schwarzach-St. Veit to Rome.

-Onboard services on Frecciarossa, Italo, ICE and Intercity
+What are the onboard services on Frecciarossa, Italo, Eurocity and Intercity?

 Discover more about the onboard services offered on trains from Schwarzach-St. Veit to Rome.